-As part of our ongoing support for people who have suffered loss, we run a free bereavement support group which meets at St Martin’s on the third Thursday of every month from 11am to 12noon.
+As part of our ongoing support for people who have suffered loss, we run a free bereavement support group which meets at St Martin’s on the first and third Thursday of every month from 11am to 12noon.
 It provides a safe space to meet with other people who have been bereaved, to know you are not alone in what you are going through, to share stories, and find mutual support and comfort.
 Whether recently bereaved, or bereaved a long time ago, everyone is welcome to this group.

 A Friendly Listening Ear